Guarinov/applied-hands-on-computer-vision/Assignment-2/README.md

 ```

 ### 2. Create and Activate the Environment
-From the project root (where pyproject.toml is located), create and activate the environment with Python 3.11:
+Install the project in editable mode to get all dependencies listed in pyproject.toml (including PyTorch ≥ 2.0, FiftyOne, etc.):
 ```bash
 micromamba create -n handsoncv python=3.11 -c conda-forge micromamba activate handsoncv